Fashion of the 1950s swung away from the practical war-time looks of the ‘40s toward a more traditionally feminine look.

 This page contains affiliate links.
 At no cost to you, we may earn a small commission from these links.

-In the late 1940s and early 1950s, Christian Dior's "New Look" swept across Europe and America after he debuted this new silhouette in 1947.
-The dress shape was characterized by a nipped-in waist with full skirts that required crinoline undergarments for support.
+In the late 1940s and early 1950s, Christian Dior debuted his "New Look" silhouette which swept across Europe and America.
+The dress shape was totally feminine and characterized by a nipped-in waist with full skirts that required crinoline undergarments for support.
 This new silhouette became an instant success, bringing back beauty to women after the war ravaged their lives for so long.

 The 1950s saw the introduction of many new fabrics like rayon, a synthetic fiber that was often blended with cotton and wool.
 Plus there were plenty of patterns to choose from including gingham, plaid, Paisley, polka dots and geometric shapes!